 |Previous College:||Rhode Island '86|

-No other coach of Brown volleyball has been as successful as Diane Short.
-Since becoming head coach of the Bears in 1993, she has twice led Brown to the NCAA Championship tournament, and has captured three Ivy League titles.
-Her 1998 squad recorded the most wins in Brown volleyball history, posting a perfect ledger against Ivy League foes along the way.
+No other coach of Brown volleyball enjoyed as much success as Diane Short.
+Since becoming head coach of the Bears in 1993, she has twice led Brown to the NCAA Championship tournament and has captured three Ivy League titles.
+Her 1998 squad recorded the most wins in Brown volleyball history, posting a perfect 7-0 ledger against Ivy League foes along the way.

 Elevated to full-time status before the 1995 season, Short led the 1996 Brown team to its first winning record in five years, an NCAA Championship tournament trip to the University of Louisville, and the program's first 20-win season since 1984.
 It was the first post-season appearance for Brown in the history of the program.
 Under Short's direction, Tomo Nakanishi ’00 earned Ivy League Rookie of the Year honors, and three players were named All-Ivy.

-Halted by injury in 1997, her 1998 team finished with a 23-9 record and another NCAA appearance, this time at the University of Hawaii.
-Corre Myer '02 earned Ivy League Rookie of the Year honors, while Nakanishi was lauded Ivy League Player of the Year.
-Under her tenure, Coach Short's players have been named First Team All-Ivy League 11 times.
-Three - Cathy Luke (1994), Nakanishi (1998), and Corre Myer (2001) - have been named Ivy League Player of the Year.
-Two - Nakanishi (1996) and Myer (1998) - were chosen Ivy League Rookie of the Year.
+Her 1998 team finished with a 23-9 record and another NCAA appearance, this time at the University of Hawaii.
+Corre Myer ’02 earned Ivy League Rookie of the Year honors while Nakanishi gained Ivy League Player of the Year.
+During her tenure Short has coached three Ivy League Players of the Year – Cathy Luke (1994), Nakanishi (1998), and Myer (2001) – as well as two Ivy League Rookies of the Year in Nakanishi (1996) and Myer (1998).

 Prior to coming to Brown, Short served as an assistant coach at Providence College for three seasons (1989-91), including two seasons (1990-91) as head coach of the PC men's volleyball club team.
 She also brings six years of high school coaching experience with her to the Brown campus, and she has been at the helm of the 1995 Rhode Island Junior Volleyball Club.